SF-WDI-LABS/rails-guides-training/README.md

 1. Create a GitHub repo for your getting started project so it's easy to reference later.
 Make commits for each step of the tutorial.

-1. As you go through the tutorial, consider the following questions:
+1. As you go through the tutorial, note what each file and command is for.
+Try answering the following questions:
-  * What are the guiding principles of Ruby on Rails?
   * What are some things the terminal command `rails new blog` does?
   * What does the command `bundle` do?
+  * What is `config/routes.rb` for?
   * What is `app/views/layouts/application.html.erb` doing for the project?
-  * What is `Gemfile` doing?
+  * What is the `Gemfile` for?

 ### Dealing with Data